-Bespoke clothing is cut and sewn by hand, which is very highly skilled craft.
-For a bespoke suit, even the intricate button holes are hand sewn.
-Usually, a team of specialist craftsman will make a bespoke suit, from the coat to the waistcoat and trousers, which is of exceptional quality.
+Bespoke clothing is cut and sewn by hand, which is a very highly skilled craft.
+For a bespoke suit, even the intricate buttonholes are hand sewn.
+Usually, a team of specialist craftsmen will make a bespoke suit, from the coat to the waistcoat and trousers, which is of exceptional quality.

 2) Fabric Selection

 Made to measure clothing is more limited as to how many different fabrics are on offer simplifying the selection process.
 Usually, the number of fabrics is provided from a couple of different mills and is unlikely to be as luxurious and expensive as some of the fabrics used to make bespoke garments.

 For bespoke clothing, such as men’s suits, there can be thousands of materials to choose from (called a fabric library) covering between 8 to 10 or more different mills.
 These fabrics are often more luxurious and expensive than made to measure options, as there is a wider variety of choices.

 A company that offers made to measure clothing is the one that chooses which custom options are available so different design elements are limited and more basic.
 This is because made to measure clothing is made from pre-existing patterns so modifications are dependent on the design.
 Examples of the different custom options may include: collar, cuff, placket and pocket styles as well as button and thread colours.